nocthub/firing-wheel/README.md

-# Docker Manager's Wheel & System Monitor
+# 🐋 Firing Wheel: System Monitor & Manager Game

 A fun, interactive Flask application that runs inside a Docker container.
-It combines real-time system resource monitoring (CPU, RAM, Disk) with a humorous "Manager's Wheel" game to "fire" employees, all wrapped in a Docker-themed UI.
+It combines real-time system resource monitoring (CPU, RAM, Disk) with a satirical "Manager's Wheel" game to "fire" employees, all wrapped in a Docker-themed UI.

 ## ✨ Features

-* [cite_start]**Live System Monitoring:** Uses WebSockets (`flask-socketio`) to display real-time CPU, Memory, and Disk usage from inside the container[cite: 1].
+* **Live System Monitoring:** Uses WebSockets (`flask-socketio`) to display real-time CPU, Memory, and Disk usage from inside the container.
 * **The Manager's Wheel:** An interactive HTML5 canvas game where you input names and spin the wheel to randomly "fire" someone (with sound effects!).
-* [cite_start]**Docker Integration:** Fully containerized with `Dockerfile` and `docker-compose` for easy deployment[cite: 2, 3].
+* **Docker Integration:** Fully containerized with `Dockerfile` and `docker-compose` for easy deployment.
 * **Stress Test:** Includes a feature to artificially stress the CPU cores to test the monitoring gauges.
 * **Whale Animation:** Features an animated ASCII art whale and a "danger" mode UI.